Alexbeast-CN/Detrive/README.md

 ## Introduction

+> Click the picture to play the video on youtube.

 [![](./assets/video.jpg)](https://youtu.be/xl-nB0iC57k)

 Detrive uses a [DETR](https://github.com/facebookresearch/detr) liked structure as its perception network to obtain the objects' label and bounding box.
 I designed two forms of feature fusion network for this model.
 They are Detrive-I and Detrive-II (or Detrive-res)